c4wrd/query_collections/REL_Notes.rst

 0.0.1 ALPHA
 ===========
+3a(0)!
+______
+ - Streams are here!
+This is a 1 to 1 copy of the Java 8 Stream API and works wonderously!
+Very useful when combined with lambda expressions!
+Most functionality exists, please feel free to open up tickets for issues that have been missed.
+As for the default single threaded nature of Python, there is no parallel capabilities (as such, if you demand speed Python wouldn't be the favored choice regardless)

 2a(9)
 _____
- - Fixed query_dict setattr and delattr methods, previously unworking.
+ - Fixed query_dict setattr and delattr methods, previously non-working.

 2a(8)
 _____